saturncloud/dask-pytorch-ddp/CONTRIBUTING.md

 ## Testing

 Every commit to this repository is tested automatically using continuous integration (CI).
-All CI checks must pass to for a pull request to be accepted.
+All CI checks must pass for a pull request to be accepted.

 To try running the tests locally, run the following: